-My name is Ella and I am a mother of a teenager and a trained nurse and midwife.
+My name is Ella and I am a mother of a young man and a trained nurse and midwife.
 I enjoyed my general nursing training, but it was only when I did my midwifery that my passion started to take seed.
-About 25 years ago I found Ina May Gaskin’s book, Spiritual Midwifery in a small esoteric bookstore in Cape Town.
-I was hooked; it became my bible for the next couple of years, finding inspiration in the stories.
+About 30 years ago I found Ina May Gaskin’s book, Spiritual Midwifery in a small esoteric bookstore in Cape Town.
+I was hooked; it became my constant companion for the next couple of years, finding inspiration in the stories.
 But that is where it stayed, in my head and in my thoughts.
 I did not share it with anyone.

 During this period, I worked as a midwife in several of our private clinics.
 The birthing of my son took place in the hospital where I worked, surrounded by my colleagues and friends.
 The birth turned out to be a typical hospital birth, with interventions left, right and centre.
 Yet, there was lots of laughter and excitement and I have no regrets.

 I started teaching antenatal classes at night after the birth of my son, and it was only then that I realised what powerful influence the medical fraternity had over pregnant mothers and how easily they could manipulate the outcomes of births.
 I was a stay at home mom for 3 years before I started working full time again.
 It was great being able to spend those years with my son, I breastfed him for 3 years and we had a wonderful time together.

 As the years went by, I explored the different birthing ways and found comfort in birthing the mother’s way, by using instinct and inner guidance.
 I was send to Paris by my work to attend a Midwifery Today conference in 2001.
 Tertia, my sister came over on the last two days so that we could spend a further couple of days visiting family in the Nederlands.

 That week and the two days we spent together in Paris was the final sway I needed.

 Women need to be empowered and given the correct information so that they can be allowed to listen to their hearts and instinct.